 01 Getting to the conference

-Find out more about getting to Glasgow and getting around on the Glasgow tourism website.
+Find out more about getting to Brighton, and getting around, including accessibility in the city, on the Visit Brighton website.

 Once you have been accepted to present on the conference programme, and you have registered and paid to attend, we can provide you with a letter to confirm this.
 You will make your request for a visa letter as part of the registration process.
 We aren’t legally allowed to provide general letters of invite to the conference.